-Upon entering Hallgrímskirja’s coolly sparse interior, turn around and look up at the enormous pipe organ designed by Johannes Klais of Bonn.
+Before entering the church, take a moment to look at the statue of Leifur Eiriksson, a Viking explorer and the first known European to set foot in America.
+Once inside Hallgrímskirja’s coolly sparse interior, turn around and look up at the enormous pipe organ designed by Johannes Klais of Bonn.

 Tjörnin Pond & City Hall

 The “blockhead statue” facing City Hall represents a faceless bureaucrat on his way to work.
 Sculpted by Magnús Tómasson in 1994, it is unclear if it was intended to be a tribute or a satire.
-You decide.

 But don’t worry about our feathered friends.
 During these cold months, warm water is pumped into a corner of Tjörnin Pond, creating a bird jacuzzi to keep them toasty.

-Conceived as a concert venue with retail space, a hotel and luxury apartments, it was left to languish in construction purgatory.
+Conceived as a concert venue with retail space, a hotel and luxury apartments, it languished in construction purgatory.
 In 2009, the Government bailed it out, resulting in an uproar from its citizens.

 And it was not only Icelanders who were outraged.
 On completion, Harpa did not meet the vision of its creator, Olafur Eliasson.
 It had become, in his words, “a conference centre with some music on the side.”